aces/Loris/modules/candidate_parameters/README.md

 - Information collected in this modules is exported into the DQT using the CouchDB_Import_Demographics.php tool.
-Any modifications or additions to this module should be manually added to the script in order to view them in the Data Query Tool.
+Any modifications or additions to this module should be manually added to the script in order to view them in the Data Query Tool Demographics table or alternitavely added to another script to be imported separately into the DQT.